bshelton229/drupal-dslm/README.txt

                 -- libraries

-Once your base is set up as described above, you'll need to pass it to drush dslm in order to run most commands.
+Once your base is set up as described above, you'll need to pass it to drush dslm in order to run commands.
 There are three ways to set the location of your base.

 The base can be set using any of the options below.
 It will first look for